jackolney/travis-ci-latex-pdf/README.md

 * Caches TeX Live and packages, also speeds up build time.
 * Works with (at least) BiBTeX.

-# How to use continuous integration for your LaTeX?
+### How to use continuous integration for your LaTeX?

 * Go to [Travis CI](https://travis-ci.org) and enable the repository which contains a LaTeX file that you want to build.
-* You could copy the files `.travis.yml`, `texlive_install.sh` and `texlive/texlive.profile` and specify the right tex file in the `.travis.yml`.
+* Copy the files `.travis.yml-tl-pdflatex` (rename it to `.travis.yml`), `texlive_install.sh` and `texlive/texlive.profile` and specify the right tex file in the `.travis.yml`.
+* Possibly you also need to change the folder in `before_script` if not using `src/`.
-* Tip from [gvacaliuc](https://github.com/gvacaliuc/travis-ci-latex-pdf): In order to maintain the install scripts in a central repo and link to them, you could also just copy `.travis.yml` and replace
+* Tip from [gvacaliuc](https://github.com/gvacaliuc/travis-ci-latex-pdf): In order to maintain the install scripts in a central repo and link to them, you could also just use `.travis.yml` and replace
 ```yaml
 install:
  - source ./texlive_install.sh